 Venerable Phra Ajarn Tong Sirimangalo was born in 1923 and has given his whole life to the practice and dissemination of Vipassana meditation.
 In the year of 1934 he ordained as a novice and in 1944 he was fully ordained as a monk.
 In the 1950s he was sent to Wat Mahathat in Bangkok for one year as the only representative of the Northern-Thai Sangha to practice Vipassana meditation based on the Four Foundations of Mindfulness.
 In the following two years he learned and studied in Burma amongst others with Venerable Mahasi Sayadaw Bhaddantasobhana Mahathera.

-Venerable Phra Ajarn Tong Sirimangalo is one of the most respected meditation teachers in Thailand.
+Venerable Phra Ajarn Tong Sirimangalo was one of the most respected meditation teachers in Thailand.

-Since early 1980s he has also conducted Vipassana courses in Europe and America.
-Nowadays he predominantly lives and teaches in Wat Phradhatu Sri Chom Tong Voravihara near Chiang Mai in Thailand.
+Since early 1980s he had also conducted Vipassana courses in Europe and America.
+He lived and taught in Wat Phradhatu Sri Chom Tong Voravihara near Chiang Mai in Thailand, where he passed away in December 2019.
 This is a large and well-known meditation monastery, which has an affiliated international center for foreign meditators.
 The latter is managed by Khun Thanat and Khun Kathryn Chindaporn.

 Khun Thanat is a senior disciple of Venerable Phra Prom Mongkol Vi (Ven.
 Phra Ajarn Tong Sirimangalo).
 He is a teacher of Satipatthana Vipassana meditation in the Theravada Buddhist tradition of Thailand and is the Director of the International Meditation Department at Wat Phradhatu Sri Chomtong Voravihara, which was established in 2000.